 In addition to the institutions listed here, many medical schools have flexible admissions requirements that may change from year to year.
 You may believe that without a scientific background or a certain number of clinical hours to your name, there is not a place for you in a field as competitive as medicine, but a little research can go a long way.
 There are opportunities for you if you prepare yourself and start thinking about potential reference letters early on in the process.
 As it relates to letters of recommendation, pay attention to the wording of admission requirements.
 There are options available to you, but at the end of the day, reference letters are still very important.
 They should come from reputable sources familiar with your passion for medicine.

 In addition, advisors at companies such as BeMo Academic Consulting can greatly improve your medical school applications and help you every step of the way.
 They are dedicated to supporting students in need.
-If you need medical school application help, BeMo can provide you with the necessary resources and tools for you to succeed.
+If you need medical school admissions consulting, BeMo can provide you with the necessary resources and tools for you to succeed.

 FAQs